freifunk-gluon/gluon/docs/user/getting_started.rst

 This is not true for kernel modules; the Gluon kernel is incompatible with the kernel of the default OpenWrt images.
-Therefore, Gluon will not only generate images, but also an opkg repositoy containing all kernel modules provided by OpenWrt/Gluon for the kernel of the generated images.
+Therefore, Gluon will not only generate images, but also an opkg repository containing all kernel modules provided by OpenWrt/Gluon for the kernel of the generated images.

 Signing keys